antlas0/meshtastic_visualizer/README.md

 ## Todo
 A lot !
 Please fill an issue to add ideas or raise bugs.
+Code cleaning and going deeper in factorization becomes more and more needed :)

 ## Contributing
 Please open a Pull Request.